Return to Home Page

 The main challenge for a snath designer is to get the right hand grip and the left hand grip swinging at approximately the same level, even though they are attached to a shaft which is held on an incline.
 This can be achieved either by making an S curve in the wood (as in the traditional Anglo American snath); or by sticking the right hand grip on a spur projecting from a straight shaft; or by a combination of the two (as in the Adjustable Wooden Snath).

-Swiss adjustable wooden snaths are designed by Peter Vido and technicians at Schroeckenfux, in conjunction with the manufacturer.
+Adjustable wooden snaths are designed by Peter Vido and technicians at Schroeckenfux.
 They have a lightly curved ash shaft (the curve deviates 2 inches from a straight line).
 Both the right and left hand grips can move along the shaft.
 The method of fixing the grips to the snath, which involves a single bolt, is ingenious, secure and not at all cumbersome.
-The snaths are light, quite slim at the top, but with sufficient meat at the bottom to trim the end to adjust the angle of the blade.
+The snaths are light, quite slim at the top, but with sufficient meat at the bottom to trim the end to adjust the angle of a blade if necessary.
 The blades I sell are all compatible with the wooden snaths I sell.

-The adjustable snaths are supplied in two sizes of shaft, and three sizes of right hand grip.
-Here is what I estimate the ranges of sizes are, bearing in mind that there is considerable variation in people's preferred stance, and in the length of their limbs:
+The adjustable snaths are now supplied in four sizes of shaft, .
+Here is what I estimate the ranges of sizes are, bearing in mind that there is considerable variation in people's preferred stance, and in the length of their limbs.
+Most people will take a size 2 or size 3.

-Size 3 (George Bush) Long snath, medium-sized right hand grip.
-For people from 5ft 10 in up to about 6 ft 3in.
-It can be set for use by shorter people, but for people under 5ft 10in, a size 2 will be preferable
+Size 3 Long snath.
+Ideally for people from 5ft 9 in up to about 6 ft 2 in.
+It can also be set for people of between 5 ft 6 and 5ft 9 in but a size 2 will be more nimble.

 All the above is rather complicated.
 Please phone or e-mail for further advice, or else stipulate the height of potential users and I will sort out the correct combination for you.